Practitioner in Residence

 SPA | Other Operations and Administration

-M.A.
+Graduate Certificate in Social Justice, expected date 2023 - Harvard Extension School, Division of Continuing Education M.A.
 Criminal Justice - John Jay College of Criminal Justice B.A.
 Criminal Justice & Criminology - University of Maryland

-Preeti P. Menon is the Senior Associate Director at the Justice Programs Office.
-She is passionate about bringing collaboration and communication as important bases for the success of any initiative.
-She has extensive experience in justice system policy development and criminal justice program operations as well as project management.
-She leads JPO’s grant-funded projects and coordinates with project directors on tasks and deliverables.
-She is currently the Principal Investigator and project director of the U.S. Department of Justice (DOJ), Bureau of Justice Assistance’s (BJA) National Drug Court Resource Center, Juvenile Drug Treatment Courts TTA, transferring and launching the Veterans Treatment Courts newsletter, consulting on a community court mentoring project for the Center for Court Innovation (CCI), supporting a drug court training and technical assistance (TTA) project.
-In addition, she created the framework for JPO’s Right to Counsel National Campaign and demonstrated the importance of collaboration at all levels.
+Providing tangible leadership tools & skills, she worked with JustLeadershipUSA (JLUSA) on a leadership training curriculum for returning citizens who are emerging leaders heading efforts in community organizing and advocacy.
+During her professional career, she has also worked on several problem-solving courts initiatives, which includes overseeing, MOSAICS (Maximizing OVC’s Survivor Assistance in Court Settings), the National Drug Court Resource Center, Juvenile Drug Treatment Courts TTA, transferring and launching the Veterans Treatment Courts newsletter, consulting on a community court mentoring project for the Center for Court Innovation (CCI), and supporting a drug court training and technical assistance (TTA) project.
+In addition, she created the framework for Right to Counsel National Campaign and demonstrated the importance of collaboration at all levels.
 Prior to joining American University, she served as a consultant with AU for BJA’s Drug Court TTA Project and, previously, at the U.S. Department of Justice for eight years as a Policy Advisor on Adjudication for the BJA and as a Social Science Program Specialist for OJJDP.
 Prior to joining the federal government, she worked as a Planning Specialist on contracts with the MD Dept of Juvenile Justice and the U.S. DOJ, National Institute of Justice.